18.104.22.168 Mutual Obligation Requirements for NSA/YA Job Seekers Overview

 A job seeker with an assessed capacity to work of 15-29 hours per week can fully meet their mutual obligation requirements by undertaking 15 hours per week of paid work (including self-employment) or approved study (or a combination).
 If fully meeting their requirements, they cannot be required to simultaneously undertake any job search or meet any other additional requirements.
-If they are not fully meeting their requirements through sufficient participation in the above activities, they will be required to be connected with an employment services programme and to look for work of 15-29 hours a week which matches their capacity.
+If they are not fully meeting their requirements through sufficient participation in the above activities, they will be required to be connected with an employment services program and to look for work of 15-29 hours a week which matches their capacity.

 Partial capacity to work job seekers meeting their requirements through the above activities are not required to look for work or connect with a provider, although they can choose to volunteer for employment services should they wish to do so.

 They can also meet their requirements by engaging in a suitable program of assistance recommended by their ESAt/JCA.
 A job seeker may be required to accept a job of less than 15 hours a week providing the work is suitable, and supplement this work with job search for suitable work of 15 hours a week.
 A job seeker working MORE than 15 hours a week may leave this job to accept an offer of paid work of 15 hours a week without penalty (126.96.36.199 and 188.8.131.52).

 Example 1: Bridget is on NSA and has been assessed as having a partial capacity to work of 15-29 hours a week.
 Bridget works 18 hours a week at a craft store.
 Bridget is meeting her mutual obligation requirements in full as long as she continues working 15 or more hours a week.